-They are likely to have access to better equipment, and (hopefully!) still have fresh enthusiasm for their craft.
-It is also likely that their prices will be lower as many are still just trying to add quality projects to their professional portfolio.
+They are likely to have access to the necessary equipment, and plenty of fresh enthusiasm for their craft.
+It’s also likely their prices might be lower since many are trying to add quality projects to their portfolio.

 2. Job Boards

-- Scriptwriting, storyboarding, and even talent for hire- This site has you covered!
+- Scriptwriting, storyboarding, and even talent for hire.
+This site has you covered!

-3. Social Networking Sites
+3. Social Media

 4. Marketing Agencies

 This is probably the most expensive of the options shared today.
 There is something to be said for hiring a professional team that has the in-house equipment, human resources, and track-record to back up their price tag.